KatyFrancesA/IT-HomeLab-Learning-Repo/SSD_Guide_VMs/README.md

 ## Project Goal

-This document the research, decision-making process and setup for selecting an external SSD and USB enclosure to host virtual machines.
+This document outlines the research, decision making process and setup for selecting an external SSD and USB enclosure to host virtual machines.
 The goal was to find a cost effective solution that delivers reliable performance for running VM based labs — both to overcome internal storage limitations and to showcase my technical skills for IT related apprenticeships or entry level roles.

 ## The Challenge

-My primary PC has limited internal storage and the USB ports are **3.2 gen 1**, which has a maximum theoretical throughput of **5Gbps** (approximately 500-600 MB/s real-world).
+My primary PC has limited internal storage and the USB ports are **3.2 Gen 1**, which has a maximum theoretical throughput of **5Gbps** (approximately 500-600 MB/s real-world).
 This bottleneck limits the performance of external NVMe SSDs, making it essential to balance performance, thermals, compatibility and cost when selecting components.

 ## Final Selected Components

-*   **SSD:** Kioxia Exceria Plus G3 1TB NVMe M.2 SSD
+*   **SSD:** WD_BLACK SN770 NVMe SSD - 1TB
 *   **Enclosure:** SSK Aluminum M.2 NVMe/SATA SSD Enclosure (Model SHE-C325, RTL9210B Chipset)

 This pairing offers solid performance, good thermal handling and USB/UASP compatibility at a reasonable price, ideal for lab workloads involving virtualisation and frequent disk access.